kostikpenzin/yii2-geoip/README.md

-# yii2-sypexgeocity
+# yii2-geoip
-Sypex Geo City for Yii2
+Geo ip for Yii2

 Sypex Geo is an IP location based product from the creators of Sypex Dumper.
 Having received the IP-address, Sypex Geo gives out information about the visitor's location - country, region, city, geographic coordinates.